San Diego Taxotere Lawyer

 Have you suffered permanent hair loss after chemotherapy?
 You may have a legal claim to compensation through a Taxotere lawsuit.

-Fighting an aggressive cancer with chemotherapy is difficult for anyone.
+Fighting aggressive cancer with chemotherapy is difficult for anyone.
 But women must also deal with the added grief of losing their hair during this potentially life-saving procedure.
-In most cases, the regrowth of hair occurs completely naturally after the chemotherapy has ended.
+In most cases, the regrowth of hair occurs completely naturally after chemotherapy has ended.
 However, many women who were treated with the chemotherapy drug known as Taxotere have experienced permanent hair loss.
 Because adequate warnings about the serious side effects of this drug were not provided, many of these women are pursuing legal action against the manufacturers of Taxotere.
 If you need a Taxotere lawyer, San Diego Personal Injury Attorneys experienced legal team are ready to assist.

 What is Taxotere?

 According to the Mayo Clinic, Taxotere is a chemotherapy drug that is approved for the treatment of breast cancer and many other types of cancer.
 It may be used completely on its own or combined with a cocktail of other chemotherapy drugs.
 Both Taxotere and its competitor drug, Taxol, belong to the same family of drugs and are widely used as chemotherapy agents.
 Taxol was developed, manufactured and distributed by Bristol-Myers Squibb, and it was first approved by the U.S. Food and Drug Administration in December of 1992.

 Taxotere was officially approved for the treatment of breast cancer in 2001, but it was already being used for this purpose as early as 1996.
 It was marketed as being twice as active and twice as powerful as Taxol, but this higher potency also means that Taxotere is more toxic.